rsdoiel/antenna/archives/2025/planet_2025.28.md

 ## From diamonds to dirt: Sierra Leone youth bring land back to life

-date: 2025-07-16, from: United Nations, Top Stories
+date: 2025-07-16, from: United Nations, Economic Development

-Craters filled with muddy water pocket the landscape of the Kono district in&nbsp;Sierra Leone – the result of past diamond mining ventures which sparked a vicious local battle over resources.
+Craters filled with muddy water pocket the landscape of the Kono district in&nbsp;Sierra Leone – the result of a blood diamond mining industry which contributed to a decade-long civil war.

 <br>